 What is sales automation?

 The sales automation process takes manual, time-consuming tasks that sales reps have to do on a daily or weekly basis and handles them automatically – in most cases, through customizable workflows.
 Scheduling follow-up meetings?
 Updating account information in your CRM?
 These are all tasks that are prime candidates for automation.

 “With less time spent on manual tasks, sales reps can focus on more impactful work: personalized outreach, demos, negotiations”

 Here’s a familiar example: routing leads to sales reps.
 It’s a process that’s crucial to nail if you want to maintain your sales velocity, but having people do it adds no value and only invites human error.
-For leads that contact us through live chat, we use a chatbot to automatically route conversations to our SDRs based on short list of qualification questions.
+For leads that contact us through live chat, we use a chatbot to automatically route conversations to our SDRs based on short list of qualification and lead scoring questions.

 Automated workflows like this one save sales teams so much time and improve the team’s overall productivity.
 With less time spent doing manual tasks, sales reps can focus on more impactful work: personalized outreach, demos, negotiations and so on.
 Prospects are happier too – faster sales cycles benefit everyone – and more likely to convert to customers.

 While sales automation is a powerful tool, it isn’t meant to eliminate all the work that sales reps do.
 We aim to automate the parts of our sales process that are high touch but low value – that is, the activities that take up a lot of time but don’t actually require human decision making or oversight to do well.